meatherly/meatherly.github.com/_posts/2015-05-04-phoenixlivelikeawarrior.md

 First we'll create our app with the `mix phoenix.new` command.
 ```
 $ mix phoenix.new simple_phoenix_app
 ```

+When it asks:
-When it asks `Install mix dependencies?
+* `Install mix dependencies?
 [Yn]` say yes.
+  * yes.

-When it asks `Install brunch.io dependencies?
-[Yn]` say yes.
+* `Install brunch.io dependencies?
+[Yn]`

-This will use NPM to install the
+  * yes.

+Now you should have all your dependencies to create the app.

 That's going to install all the things you need for your phoenix app.
-I've never heard of Brunch before Phoenix but it's a really nice template generator. check it out here: [Brunch.io](http://brunch.io/)
+I've never heard of Brunch before Phoenix but it's a really nice template generator. check it out here:

 Okay now we have our new Phoenix project.
 Let's run it.
 ```